xflr6/fileconfig/README.rst

     can_talk = no
     quantity = 1

-For changig the delimiter, see below.
+For changing the delimiter, see below.

 Aliases map to the *same* instance: